 Management Strategies

-- Controlled exercise and rest cycles
+- Work planning: Controlled exercise and rest cycles to keep the horse moving without overloading the foot.

 Why It Matters